dcluomax/Odds2Bet/README.md

-Game A and Game B have different betting ratios, by strategically betting placing, you can calcualte a way to ensure 100% profit.
+Game A and Game B have different betting ratios, by strategically betting placing, you can calculate a way to ensure 100% profit.

 How to run: